Skip to main content

 • Last month

-Layer 2 interfaces
+Layer 2 Interfaces

-The layer 2 interface lists any physical or virtual interface on the wireless controller that has does not have an IP address assigned.
+The layer 2 interface lists any physical or virtual interface on the wireless controller that does not have an IP address assigned.

 Interface The full name of the port in IOS XE format.
 TenGigabitEthernet0/1/0.